-Armed man shot inside Target got rifle 4 days earlier
+Nebraska man who shot inside Target got rifle 4 days earlier

 Police said Officer Brian Vanderheiden, a 20-year veteran of the city’s police force, then fired, striking and killing Jones.
 The release said Vanderheiden was placed on paid administrative leave per department policy.

+Police haven’t yet released a timeline, showing how long Jones was in the store before officers responded, but Omaha police Lt.
+Neal Bonacci said they are working on one.

-Officers searched the store three times before declaring the scene safe, according to police.
+After the shooting, officers searched the store three times before declaring the scene safe, according to police.
 Through the investigation, officers located bullet casings inside the store.

 Cabela’s didn’t immediately respond to emails from The Associated Press seeking comment.